fromnineteen80/LRBF/README.md

 # Railyard Markets - VWAP Recovery Trading Platform

+> **⚠️ IMPORTANT FOR CLAUDE ASSISTANTS:**
+> - DO NOT review past conversation history unless explicitly given a session number by the user
+> - DO NOT update this README or create summary documents unless explicitly requested
+> - Past conversations may contain errors - work only from current session instructions

 ## Material Design 3 Interface

 A professional trading platform for executing VWAP Recovery strategies with real-time monitoring and comprehensive analytics.